waynedsz/sandwich_shop/worksheet2.md

     A `StatelessWidget` is a widget whose state cannot change once it's built.
     This means its appearance and behaviour are determined by the configuration information provided by its parent widget and stored in its `final` instance variables.
     It doesn't have any internal state that changes over its lifetime.
-    `StatelessWidget`s are good for UI parts that only depend on their initial configuration.
+    `StatelessWidget`s are suitable for UI parts that only depend on their initial configuration.

     Add the following class definition to your `lib/main.dart` file, below the `import` statement and before the `main()` function: